 NANQ was incorporated on 8 April 2015.
 NANQ is a 100% wholly owned subsidiary of NALM and was established to hold the freehold lands acquired by NAMA at 72-80 North Wall Quay, Dublin 1 in February 2015 and to receive proceeds from a secure income stream from the lands in the form of a licence fee.
 The licence was granted to a third party for a period of six years to enable the development of the site for long-term commercial benefit.
-In addition to the secure income stream, a fixed percentage of rents and a percentage of sales proceeds of any completed development built on the lands was due to NANQ.
 This development is now complete.
 NANQ disposed of its remaining interests on 2 June 2023.
 On 18 September 2024, NALM authorised NANQ to make an application to the Registrar of Companies to voluntarily strike off NANQ on the basis that it has ceased to carry on business.
-On 20 November 2024, the strike off notice for NANQ was published in the Companies Registration Office (CRO) Gazette.
-This process is still ongoing.
+On 24 February 2025 the voluntary strike off completed and NANQ was dissolved.